 International environmental and human right activists, David and Renate Jakupca, working with the approval of several committed people including former President Jimmy Carter and Ms. Geraldine Ferraro, Team Leaders of the U.S. Delegation to the World Conference on Human Rights (1993 Vienna, Austria), have initiated a plan to implement Article XI.

-As the World Conferences-Revisited display travels throughout the worlds, it will be open to proposals from citizen groups and will listen to and amplify, especially the voices of those normally excluded from international and national deliberations.
+As the World Conferences-Revisited displays travels throughout the world, it was open to proposals from citizen groups and will listen to and amplify, especially the voices of those normally excluded from international and national deliberations.
 In all this, it will seek the role of a catalyst to put words into action.

 The Theory of Iceality on Environemtal Arts was enthusiastically embraced by the United Nations by 1990 and was featured in many of World Conferences;

 1- 1992 Earth Summit on the Environment, Rio de Janeiro, Brazil